top of page

 2. Projection and Introjection.

-With introjection, there is an influencing reception of the world-outside-us, which takes shape actively or passively.
+The interpretation leads to an introjection.
+There is an influencing absorption of the world-outside-us, which takes an active or passive form.
 An event can generate a feeling in me, which creates a symbolic imprint, an internalisation.
-In an illusion, something that exists is perceived as an irregularity.
+In an illusion, something existing is perceived as an irregularity.

 Consciousness forms conscious and unconscious symbolism.
-If their meaning is not recognised, no ontological unconsciousness can be derived from this, but there is only an analytical deficiency.
+If their meaning is not recognised, no ontological unconscious can be derived from this, but there is only an analytical deficiency, which is often characterised by a symptomatology that is difficult to understand.
+Psychodynamic psychology relativises the unconscious as something that cannot be experienced directly - beyond Freud's theories.
 Symbolism is experienced in a constructive or destructive way.
-Dreams are also active forms of consciousness in sleep and not unconscious and repressed wishes as Freud described them.
+Dreams, for example, are active forms of consciousness during sleep and by no means unconscious and repressed wishes (S. Freud), nor do they reveal universal archetypal soul structures (C.G.
+Jung).

 I reproduce several dreams in the following paragraphs.
 With them I want to prove how much they can help us to critically interpret our world of thoughts and our actions.
 In many problems that arose in my work, dreams gave me an insight and show possible ways to solve questions and problems, they give hints in symbolic forms that are often difficult to interpret.
 Dreams appear spontaneously or we ask for an insight into a problem before falling asleep.

-In order to demonstrate the special nature of the dream world, I created a synopsis of the present work in the fourth section, which records the decisive aspects exclusively in dreams.
+In the fourth section, I provide a synopsis of the present work, which records the decisive aspects exclusively in dreams.

 Footnotes: